Kraslice

 Kraslice ([ˈkraslɪtsɛ]; Graslitz) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It has about 6,500 inhabitants.
-It was a large and important town until the World War II.
-It is known for manufacture of musical instruments.
+It has about 6,400 inhabitants.
+It was a large and important town until World War II.
+It is known for the manufacture of musical instruments.

-Administrative parts
+Administrative division

-Town parts and villages of Černá, Čirá, Hraničná, Kámen, Kostelní, Krásná, Liboc, Mlýnská, Počátky, Sklená, Sněžná, Tisová, Valtéřov and Zelená Hora are administrative parts of Kraslice.
+Kraslice consists of 15 municipal parts (in brackets population according to the 2021 census):